 It isn’t only women who gain weight when pregnant.
-The average new dad puts on about four pounds.
+According to a study published in the American Journal of Men's Health, the average new dad puts on about four pounds.

 The culprit?
 Expectant and new parents—both mothers and fathers—experience changes in:

 - Sleep habits

 - Diet and eating patterns